burakulas/keplcbin/README.md

 .
 Enter the dispersion amount.
 For 1sigma, enter 1.

 .
-Check the output file binlc.dat. (see Figure 1 in repository)
+Check the output file binlc.dat. (see Figure 1 in repository, keplcbin.png)

 When used the script, you may want to give reference to its GitHub address: https://github.com/burakulas/keplcbin